Today, many popular diets minimize the amount of carbs to reduce sugar in the body and promote overall wellness.

 They work by inhibiting alpha-amylase, the enzyme that breaks down complex carbs.
 This prevents these carbs from being absorbed, reducing calorie intake.

 Lastly, carb blockers come in two types:

-- white kidney bean extract made from white kidney beans and
+- white kidney bean extract (made from white kidney beans)

-AGIs are a form of diabetic medication used in the treatment of type II diabetes.
+- alpha-glucosidase inhibitors (AGIs, a form of diabetic medication used in the treatment of type II diabetes)